 Joe McVeigh traveled to Cambodia and Vietnam through a month-long English Language Specialist project in early 2019 to facilitate professional development workshops with in-service teachers.
 Through this project, McVeigh worked with professionals of diverse backgrounds, including educators in capital cities and primary school teachers from rural areas.
 In Cambodia, McVeigh gave the plenary talk and facilitated several workshops at the 15th Annual CamTESOL Conference.
 He also led workshops at the Royal Institute of Foreign Languages and the United States Embassy in Phnom Penh.
-In Vietnam, McVeigh worked with university-level teachers at Hanoi University and with primary and secondary school instructors at the Experimental school.
+In Vietnam, through the assistance of VietTESOL, McVeigh worked with university-level teachers at Hanoi University and with primary and secondary school instructors at the Experimental school.

 “Teachers are like tailors because they need to make sure that the lesson fits each student appropriately” – CamTESOL attendee

 During his plenary talk at CamTESOL, which focused on what teachers can learn from other professions, McVeigh invited audience participants to share their ideas on the subject and was met with fascinating observations.
 One participant stated, “Teachers are like tailors because they need to make sure that the lesson fits each student appropriately.”
 Other participants identified lessons from chefs who combine various flavors and ingredients to create meals and from music conductors who adjust their tempos to different audiences and occasions.
 McVeigh’s favorite idea was that teachers could learn from the Phnom Penh police officers who spot vehicles with fake license plates.
 Participants suggested that just like these officers, teachers should always be prepared to detect fakes or plagiarism in their classrooms.